EvgeniiiV/Fi-Wi-Microphone/README.md

 ├── python_client/     # Python script to receive the audio stream on a PC │   └── connection_gui_2.py
-├── .gitignore         # Git ignore rules for both projects └── README.md          # This file
+├── .gitignore         # Git ignore rules for both projects ├── LICENSE            # Project license (MIT)
+└── README.md          # This file
+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This software is provided "as is", without warranty of any kind, express or implied.
+Use at your own risk.
+The authors are not responsible for any damage or loss caused by the use of this project.
 ```